 An application for security for costs is usually made by a defendant against a claimant, but it can also be made by a claimant against a counter-claiming defendant.
-It involves the defending party saying to the court that the other party's claim should be "stayed" (i.e., indefinitely postponed) until that other party provides security for the defending party's costs.
+It can involve a "stay" (i.e., postponement) of proceedings until security is provided.
 It may be ordered against a claimant company which is insolvent.
 It is also regularly ordered against foreign claimants who are not EU nationals.
-For proceedings issued post Brexit the issue of obtaining security against someone resident in an EU member state is complex.
+For proceedings issued post-Brexit the issue of obtaining security against someone resident in an EU member state is complex.
 We will advise you if this is relevant and how you should proceed.